erikbern/ann-benchmarks/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/erikbern/ann-benchmarks/benchmarks.yml?branch=main&style=flat-square)](https://github.com/erikbern/ann-benchmarks/actions/workflows/benchmarks.yml)

-Doing fast searching of nearest neighbors in high dimensional spaces is an increasingly important problem, but so far there has not been a lot of empirical attempts at comparing approaches in an objective way.
+Doing fast searching of nearest neighbors in high dimensional spaces is an increasingly important problem with notably few empirical attempts at comparing approaches in an objective way, despite a clear need for such to drive optimization forward.

-This project contains some tools to benchmark various implementations of approximate nearest neighbor (ANN) search for different metrics.
-We have pregenerated datasets (in HDF5) formats and we also have Docker containers for each algorithm.
-There's a [test suite](https://github.com/erikbern/ann-benchmarks/actions) that makes sure every algorithm works.
+This project contains tools to benchmark various implementations of approximate nearest neighbor (ANN) search for selected metrics.
+We have pre-generated datasets (in HDF5 formats) and prepared Docker containers for each algorithm, as well as a [test suite](https://github.com/erikbern/ann-benchmarks/actions) to verify function integrity.

 Evaluated
 =========